Usage

 There are some corner cases.
 A typical example is a switch speaking

-because some tools use the CDP table and some other the LLDP table.
+cause some tools use the CDP table and some other the LLDP table.

 ter.
 The default value is 15 which corresponds to the corner case de-